bigwiv/Biopython-cn/chr3.rst

     >>> messenger_rna
     Seq('AUGGCCAUUGUAAUGGGCCGCUGAAAGGGUGCCCGAUAG', IUPACUnambiguousRNA())

-As you can see, all this does is switch T °˙ U, and adjust the alphabet.
+As you can see, all this does is switch T ‚Üí U, and adjust the alphabet.

 If you do want to do a true biological transcription starting with the template strand, then this becomes a two-step process: